 This is an extremely reliable and robust machine.
 I like relaying the plate loading system that allows me to make small increments in resistance.
 It is also a favorite of some elite bodybuilders.

-Lee Priest one of the most famous bodybuilders and several times Mr. Olympia contender working out on the Powertec Lever Gym
+Lee Priest. famous bodybuilder and several times Mr. Olympia contender working out on the Powertec Lever Gym

 At first glance, this machine doesn't look as high tech as some other machines.
 It's got a fairly simple look, yet that's a versatile piece of equipment that's highly recommended and one my favorite all-around machine.